Skip to content

 Q4: What is the difference between break and continue?

-Answer: break exits the loop entirely. continue skips the rest of the current iteration and jumps to the next one.
+break exits the loop entirely. continue skips the rest of the current iteration and jumps to the next one.

 Q5: What does this code print?